MicrosoftDocs/win32/desktop-src/DirectWrite/dwritecore-overview.md

 The work on cleanup of the font cache, and the in-memory font loader, allow for faster loading of fonts, and memory improvements.

-With these features, you can immediately begin to harness some of DirectWrite's modern core functionality&mdash;such as variable fonts&mdash;down-level to Windows 8.
+With these features, you can immediately begin to harness some of DirectWrite's modern core functionality&mdash;such as variable fonts.
 Variable fonts are one of the most important features for DirectWrite customers; they were introduced in Windows 10, version 1709 (Fall Creators Update), so accessing them in previous versions is a significant benefit to you as a developer.

 ## Our invitation to you as a DirectWrite developer